Dear BLCF Friends,

-In this passage, Jesus indicated that though we should remember his lesson of washing his disciples’ feet, performing the act as a humble servant.
+In this passage, Jesus indicated that we should remember his lesson of washing his disciples’ feet and performing the act of a humble servant.
 This lesson emphasized a construct that is inverted from how many prioritize their relationships with God and with others.

 Jesus’ lesson has God at the top of our priority list, with our neighbors next, and ourselves last.

 Just how important the relationships between ourselves to God and our neighbours are with respect to how we will be judged by the Lord on Judgment Day is described as the parable of the shepherd sorting out his flock of sheep from the goats described in our final Scripture passage in our lesson today, found in Matthew 25:31-46 (ESV):